ltearno/hexa.tools/hexa.binding/README.md

 GWT is a very good tool to write web applications in Java.
 Hopefully the HexaBinding library is compatible with GWT and leverage the compiler architecture to produce efficient data binding.

 Here is a quick start guide to create a GWT application using HexaBinding.
-You can also checkout the Sample 2, which is a very basic application showing a master detail edition view.
+The code that is discussed here can be found [here](../hexa.binding.samples/hexa.binding.quickstart/).

+### Maven

 First create a Java GWT project.
 Then add those dependencies in your pom.xml :